breautek/storm/BREAKING_CHANGES.md

 This document describes high overview of breaking changes in between major versions.
 View the [CHANGELOG.md](./CHANGELOG.md) for more granular changes at the commit level.

+# 4.x -> 5.x

+`DatabaseConnection` no longer accept strings for Queries.
+New `IQueryably` interface has been added and is what `DatabaseConnection` now accepts.
+The `Query` class implements `IQueryable` so if you have already refactored the code to use `Query` classes, then this change shouldn't affect you much.

+Use `RawQuery` if you want to use a one-off artibrary query that you do not care to unit test.

+NodeJS 14.x is now required.

+# 3.x -> 4.x

+My apologies, I forget about this document and I no longer remember the specific details surrouding the breaking change.

 # 2.x -> 3.x

 ## Generic Handlers